-My eyes are not in the centre, was an expansive new installation at White Rainbow by Taro Izumi.
+My eyes are not in the centre, an expansive new installation at White Rainbow, Fitzrovia, London by Taro Izumi.
 The artist’s first UK solo exhibition.

 Comprised entirely of new work, Izumi’s exhibition constructs a complex web of interactions mediated through technology, evoking digital and new media’s dissociative effects on the senses.
 How does perceptible reality change when first hand experience is outsourced to a lens?
 Minor actions are captured on camera, then broken down and reconstituted – original footage is isolated, reversed, compartmentalised and made strange.
 The exhibition’s title alludes to this disorientated vision; symptomatic of life lived increasingly through a screen.